$120m data centre project comes to Darwin, Australia

-The New IOTDC data centre will bring regional benefits including better connectivity to both east and west coasts of Australia, Smart City initiatives and new customers from outside the Northern Territory enabling the growth cycle of new jobs and positive economic development in an accelerated manner.
+The New IOTDC data center will bring regional benefits including better connectivity to both east and west coasts of Australia, Smart City initiatives and new customers from outside the Northern Territory enabling the growth cycle of new jobs and positive economic development in an accelerated manner.

-"This is important to the Territory as globally the increased demand on the internet and data centre services due to Covid-19 has created significant infrastructure challenges to businesses who are now dealing with the need to protect themselves from risk due to the newly introduced work from home strategies as well as major operators such as YouTube, Netflix and Facebook who have all seen unprecedented demand," IOTDC says.
+"This is important to the Territory as globally the increased demand on the internet and data center services due to COVID-19 has created significant infrastructure challenges to businesses who are now dealing with the need to protect themselves from risk due to the newly introduced work from home strategies as well as major operators such as YouTube, Netflix and Facebook who have all seen unprecedented demand," IOTDC says.

-" The IOTDC data centre means that the NT will be one of the first locations in the world to see an upgrade in infrastructure capability in order to satisfy these needs," it says.
+" The IOTDC data center means that the NT will be one of the first locations in the world to see an upgrade in infrastructure capability in order to satisfy these needs," it says.

-According to IOTDC, the Department of Trade, Business and Innovation has stated that the Northern Territory Government welcomes private sector investment and is actively working with the IOT Data Centre proponents on the proposal.
+According to IOTDC, the Department of Trade, Business and Innovation has stated that the Northern Territory Government welcomes private sector investment and is actively working with the IOT Data Center proponents on the proposal.

-"The proposed IOT Data Centre project has the potential to advance the Territory's goal of being a digital leader in the region through the development of a highly secure, high speed terabit network," it says.
+"The proposed IOT Data Center project has the potential to advance the Territory's goal of being a digital leader in the region through the development of a highly secure, high speed terabit network," it says.